IBM Cloud Docs

 • ssh_private_key with a default value provided to assist users as they configure the input.

-The command also includes input names for the two members of the stack.
-These inputs will be populated with values as references and saved for users who add the stack to a project from the private catalog:
+The command also includes input names for the two deployable architectures that are stacked together.
+These inputs will be populated with values as references and saved for users who add the solution to a project from the private catalog:

 • The test-slz deployable architecture contains a prefix input and an ssh_key input.